npm/npm/doc/scripts.md

     { "scripts" :
       { "install" : "scripts/install.js"
       , "postinstall" : "scripts/install.js"
-      , "activate" : "scripts/install.js"
       , "uninstall" : "scripts/uninstall.js"
       }
     }

-then the `scripts/install.js` will be called for the install, post-install, and activate stages of the lifecycle, and the `scripts/uninstall.js` would be called when the package is uninstalled.
+then the `scripts/install.js` will be called for the install, post-install, stages of the lifecycle, and the `scripts/uninstall.js` would be called when the package is uninstalled.
 Since `scripts/install.js` is running for three different phases, it would be wise in this case to look at the `npm_lifecycle_event` environment variable.